Workforce Planning and Analytics: Using Data to Make Strategic Decisions

 It’s a tough time to be a business leader.

-Hybrid work, hiring freezes and budget cuts are all impacting how, when and where people work.
-These changes lead to all kinds of questions — and the answers aren’t always clear.
+Hybrid work arrangements, budget cuts and changing economic news all impact how, when and where people work.
+These changes lead to all kinds of questions – and the answers aren’t always clear.

-Addressing these issues and others like them is critical in today’s climate.
+Addressing these and other critical issues is critical in today’s labor climate.
 But how do you know if your organizational and workforce strategies are moving in lock-step?

-Workforce planning and analytics is the process of identifying, analyzing and addressing the needs of an organization’s workforce.
-It helps you reach business goals faster by ensuring your organization has the right people with the right skills in the right location at the right cost and right time.
+Workforce planning analytics helps leaders identify, analyze and address the needs of an organization’s workforce.
+They help you reach business goals faster by ensuring your organization has the right people with the right skills in the right location at the right cost and right time.

 To better understand how workforce planning and analytics work, it helps to take a quick look at the individual components.

-Workforce planning is a method for identifying the specific skills your organization needs to succeed.
-If you were to start a strategic workforce planning process today, it might look like this:
+Workforce planning involves pinpointing the specific skills your organization needs to succeed.
+If you started a strategic workforce planning process today, it might look like this:

 - Assess the current state of your workforce